 We always recommend that you read the non-contact thermometer instructions for use before operating the device.

 When measuring an individual’s temperature, the non-contact thermometer should be aimed at the forehead, held around 3cm to 5cm away from the skin, pointed in a straight line.
 The temperature will be displayed on the thermometer screen, and anything over 38°C is considered high.

-it’s important to note that bodily temperature is affected by different factors, therefore it’s vital to keep your method for measurement consistent.
+It’s important to note that body temperature is affected by different factors, therefore it’s vital to keep your method for measurement consistent.